-“Ma took their phones, said you didn’t want to pay for their plans anymore.”
+“Ma confiscated their phones, said you didn’t want to pay for their plans anymore.”

 “Why didn’t they buy new ones?”

-“She bought them a throwaway.
+“She purchased a throwaway for them.
 They wrote you with the number.”

 “They did not.
 I check my mail, my phone, my Facebook, all the time.
 I’ve got investigators on retainer.”

 “Mom thought it was better not to advertise.
 She said it might stop Rose coming home.
 I thought she was sorry for the girls, how embarrassed they’d be when they came home and I’d made them public property.”

 “It would make it difficult for you guys to get back together?”